What is renewable energy?

 Water reservoirs or dams are not only the source of hydroelectric power.
 Different types of tidal, and wave energy projects around the world generate electricity for global demands.

 Less than one percent of renewable power (about 500 megawatts) comes from marine projects around the world.
 The United Kingdom is the leading country in the wave and tidal power generation process.
-The world-first marine energy test faculty was established in 2003 by the United Kingdom, Scotland, and European Marine Energy Centre (EMEC).
+The world-first marine energy test faculty was established in 2003 by the United Kingdom, Scotland, and the European Marine Energy Centre (EMEC).

-Renewable energy from wind
+Renewable Energy from Wind

-Advantages of wind energy
+Advantages of Wind Energy

 - Wind energy is the low-cost energy source in the world due to fuel-free sources and running over a long time about 20 years.